Texts with zest

 So you are in safe hands.

-My translations have been used by a major shipbuilder, a multi-award-winning holiday resort, a leading door manufacturer, a ferry company, numerous small tour operators, several universities, publishers, marketing agencies, luxury hotels, a large IT firm, an American online magazine, other translators, and many more.
+My translations have been used by a luxury yacht brand, a small chain of luxury hotels, a multi-award-winning holiday resort, numerous small tour operators, several universities, publishers, marketing agencies, a large IT firm, an American online magazine, other translators, and many more.

 - Tourism – 2 full-length published guidebooks (on Venice and Verona), an ebook on the Via Aemilia, the information panels for the major exhibition “Numbers” at Palazzo delle Esposizioni (Rome), an incentive-travel website, cruise brochures, spa hotel promotions, guest information, accommodation advertisements, a holiday-home development prospectus, audio guides, menus, exhibition reviews